wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-eladrin-bralani.md

 <details markdown="1">
 <summary>DM Notes</summary>
-Eladrins are a Planescape creation that changed a lot in the 4th and 5th edition to become some elf variation.
+Eladrins are a Planescape creation that changed a lot in the 4th and 5th editions to become an elf variant.
 Originally being the chaotic good mirror of baatezu-devils and tanar'ri-demons, they had a pretty stiff hierarchy of power, the bralani being among the strongest.
 In 5e, they are simply the winter-time version of eladrins.
 I tried to merge the two into this extremely dangerous scorned avenger.
 It was also important to make them as relatively fragile as they are deadly.
 As elves should be. — SaltyGoo
 </details>